jiry17/IntSy/README.md

 $ ./run_exp -exp 3
 ````

-For Figure 4 (Line 1125-1140), the script will redraw it as `run/figure/exp3.png` while the original figure used in our paper can be found as `run/expected/exp3.png`.
+For Figure 4, the script will redraw it as `run/figure/exp3.png` while the original figure used in our paper can be found as `run/expected/exp3.png`.

-For data listed in Section 7.5 (Line 1148-1154), `run_exp` will recalculate them and print them to the standard output.
+For data listed in Section 7.5, `run_exp` will recalculate them and print them to the standard output.

 #### Reproduce results of experiment 4